ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._13_Adventures_in_Covariance.md

 ## $ society     <int> 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
 ```

 Unfortunately, this is as far as I can go. brms does allow for Gaussian process models (e.g., [here](https://github.com/paul-buerkner/brms/issues/221)).
 However, my technical skills are not yet up to the task of working with them.

-If you know the appropriate code to fit McElreath's `m13.7` in brms, please share.
+On [Issues #8 in my GitHub page for his project](), [Bürkner](https://paul-buerkner.github.io) suggested `brm(total_tools ~ gp(x) + logpop, ...)`, where "`x` is the position variable from which `Dmat` was constructed.
+Not sure if this is really equivalent, but it might be a start."
+I haven't gotten around to playing with this, yet.
+Stay tuned or, even better, play with it yourself and share your results.

 ##### Bonus: Another Berkley-admissions-data-like example.

 [McElreath uploaded recordings](https://www.youtube.com/channel/UCNJK6_DZvcMqNSzQdEkzvzA/playlists) of him teaching out of his text for a graduate course during the 2017/2018 fall semester.
 In the beginning of [lecture 13 from week 7](https://www.youtube.com/watch?v=rSQ1XMwO_9A&t), he discussed a paper from [van der Lee and Ellemers (2015) published an article in PNAS]( http://www.pnas.org/content/112/40/12349.abstract).
 Their paper suggested male researchers were more likely than female researchers to get research funding in the Netherlands.
 In their initial analysis (p.
-12350) they provided a simple $\chi$^2^ test to test the null hypothesis there was no difference in success for male versus female researchers, for which they reported $\chi$^2^ (1) = 4.01, *P* = 0.045.
+12350) they provided a simple $\chi^2$ test to test the null hypothesis there was no difference in success for male versus female researchers, for which they reported $\chi^2$ (1) = 4.01, *P* = 0.045.
 Happily, van der Lee and Ellemers provided their data values in their supplemental material (i.e., [Table S1.](http://www.pnas.org/content/suppl/2015/09/16/1510159112.DCSupplemental/pnas.201510159SI.pdf)), which McElreath also displayed in his video.

 Their data follows the same structure as the Berkley admissions data.
-In his lecture, McElreath suggested their $\chi$^2^ test is an example of Simpson’s paradox, just as with the Berkley data.
+In his lecture, McElreath suggested their $\chi^2$ test is an example of Simpson’s paradox, just as with the Berkley data.
 He isn't the first person to raise this criticism (see [Volker and SteenBeek’s critique](http://www.pnas.org/content/112/51/E7036.full), which McElreath also pointed to in the lecture).

 Here are the data: